-Apple refreshes its AirPods Max with new colors and USB-C
+Apple refreshes its AirPods Max with USB-C and new colors

 Engadget has been testing and reviewing consumer tech since 2004.
 Our stories may include affiliate links; if you buy something through a link, we may earn a commission.
 Read more about how we evaluate products.

-Apple refreshes its AirPods Max with new colors and USB-C
+Apple refreshes its AirPods Max with USB-C and new colors

 But there are no major updates for Apple's most expensive headphones.